aCupOfCod3/Motorcycle-Web-Design-project/README.md

 - Create Homepage, product page, reserve page, and gallery page
 - Inline CSS is prohibited in this case
-- create simple form validation using javascript
+- Create simple form validation using javascript
 - Slicing using Adobe Photoshop CC 2020
 - Create company logo for website using Adobe Photoshop CC 2020
+- Create responsive pages based on screen size
+- Create an image slider using Jquery in Homepage